Visibility network analysis of large-scale intermittency in convective surface layer turbulence: Introduction

-The phenomenon of large-scale intermittency attracted attention when the temperature measurements in Rayleigh-B\'{e}nard convection experiments exhibited exponential (non-Gaussian) probability density functions (PDFs) \cite{siggia1994high,niemela2000turbulent,roche2020ultimate}.
-For this setup, \citet{he2018dynamic} and \citet{wang2019turbulent} showed that non-Gaussianity in temperature can be associated with intermittently-emitted thermal plumes, which carry temperature fluctuations towards different flow regions.
-Non-Gaussian temperature PDFs are also a remarkable feature of convective (i.e., buoyancy-dominated) atmospheric surface layer (ASL) flows \cite{chu1996probability,liu2011probability,lyu2018high,chowdhuri2019revisiting}, where temperature PDFs display neither Gaussian nor exponential features \cite{liu2011probability}.
-Besides, the non-Gaussianity in temperature disappears as the ASL flow becomes shear-dominated where the temperature behaves like a passive scalar \cite{chu1996probability,lyu2018high}.
+The phenomenon of large-scale intermittency in convective flows attracted attention when the temperature measurements in Rayleigh-B\'{e}nard convection experiments exhibited non-Gaussian fluctuations, showing exponential PDF at sufficiently high Rayleigh numbers \citep{castaing1989scaling,siggia1994high,camussi2004temporal}.
+This finding was intriguing, since it was long expected that the single-point PDF of turbulent fluctuations would exhibit Gaussian distribution due to the central-limit theorem of statistics \citep{townsend1947measurement,batchelor1953theory,majda1999simplified}.
+On this note, \citet{jimenez1998turbulent} showed through a spectral model that the PDFs of velocity fluctuations in homogeneous turbulence do not necessarily have to be Gaussian, but can be slightly sub-Gaussian depending on the organization in the flow.
+Nevertheless, large-scale intermittency of temperature fluctuations has remained an enigmatic yet ubiquitous feature of Rayleigh-B\'{e}nard convection, where the continuing appearance of high-intensity fluctuations in the temperature field do not follow the Gaussian statistics \citep{roche2020ultimate}.
+Recently, \citet{he2018dynamic} and \citet{wang2019turbulent} theoretically showed that the non-Gaussianity in temperature for Rayleigh-B\'{e}nard convection is associated with thermal plumes, which are intermittently emitted from thermal boundary layers and carry temperature fluctuations towards different regions of the flow.
+Moreover, non-Gaussian temperature PDFs are also a remarkable feature of convective (i.e., buoyancy-dominated) atmospheric surface layer (ASL) flows \citep{chu1996probability,liu2011probability,lyu2018high}.
+The single-point PDFs of temperature fluctuations in convective ASL flows are more complex and display neither Gaussian nor exponential characteristics \citep{liu2011probability}.
+Besides, the non-Gaussianity in temperature fluctuations disappears as the ASL flow becomes shear-dominated where the temperature behaves like a passive scalar \citep{chu1996probability,lyu2018high}.